proto-aiken-13/tp/docs/DeveloperGuide.md

 * 2a.
 User does not provide the name.

-    * 2a1.
-AddressBook displays an error message and prompts the user to provide missing details.
+    * 2a1. `npc_track` displays an error message and prompts the user to provide missing details.

       Use case resumes at step 2.